Carefully arranged on a bed of ice, the fish on the counter at Capitol Seafood in Jessup looked like a still-life composition.

 Joanne Choate, a co-owner of Frank's, explained: "What most of our customers are interested in is how this tastes."
 And, she continued, "The look, the taste and the texture is identical to salmon."

 Ms. Bossert and Ms. Choate say they are not playing fast and loose with the facts.

 In their store they have a small red bound book called "Fresh Seafood, The Commercial Buyer's Guide."
 It says steelhead, a kind of rainbow trout that spends its adult life at sea and returns to fresh water to spawn, is commonly called steelhead trout and in Canada is known as steelhead salmon.

 Steelhead "looks, behaves and tastes very much like Atlantic salmon," the book says.
 The author advises his readers: "In market terms, it is effectively salmon."

 There is a long history in the industry of changing unpleasant common names of seafood species to more enticing ones.
 By this process, spider crabs became snow crabs.

 The controversy over what to call a steelhead takes the confusion one step further, however, to include even discussion among scientists about what to call the fish.

 Consider this: Despite the steelhead's former scientific name -- Salmo gairdneri -- which contains the Latin work for salmon, the fish cannot properly be sold under the name salmon.

-Mary Snyder, keeper of names in the FDA's office of seafood, said the penalty for misrepresenting fish can be severe, including seizure of the product.
+Ms. Snyder said the penalty for misrepresenting fish can be severe, including seizure of the product.
 But typically the FDA takes much milder action.
 "We would probably just write them a letter telling them to knock it off," she said.